SaimJoy/SaimJoy/README.md

 - Certified in Software Testing & Quality Assurance - **BITM**
 - Contributed to the successful release of Digital Health Corner Web,App and SMART Device Integration by rigorously testing and providing valuable feedback to the development team.
 - Collaborated with cross-functional teams to identify and resolve critical issues, resulting in a significant reduction in post-release defects.
-- Led the quality assurance efforts for Nutrition [PPEPP] By PKSF
+- Led the quality assurance efforts for Nutrition [PPEPP] By PKSF.

 #### 📚 Learning and Growth: